Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl RB 400 and the Stihl RB 600.

 Design Comparison

-- Weight: Weighing 90 lbs, the RB 400 is far lighter than the 118 lbs of the RB 600.
+- Weight: At 90 lbs, the RB 400 shines as notably lighter than the 118 lbs of the RB 600, affording users improved mobility and reduced strain during operation.

 Feature Comparison